fscorrupt/awesome-stars/README.md

 ## C# #

+- [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress files using the context menu in windows explorer.
 - [GreemDev/Ryujinx](https://github.com/GreemDev/Ryujinx) - Experimental Switch emulator written in C#
 - [tom-englert/RegionToShare](https://github.com/tom-englert/RegionToShare) - Helper app to share only a part of a screen via video conference apps
 - [rocksdanister/lively](https://github.com/rocksdanister/lively) - Free and open-source software that allows users to set animated desktop wallpapers and screensavers powered by WinUI 3.